-The International Maritime Organization (IMO), which regulates international shipping, has struggled with how to control greenhouse gas (GHG) emissions from oceangoing vessels since 1997.
+The International Maritime Organization (IMO), which regulates international shipping, has grappled with how to control greenhouse gas (GHG) emissions from oceangoing vessels.
 Under the United Nations Framework Convention on Climate Change's (UNFCCC) 1997 Kyoto Protocol, the IMO was assigned responsibility to limit GHG emissions from international shipping, which fall outside of national borders.
-It wasn't until 2011, with the passage of the Energy Efficiency Design Index (EEDI), that IMO adopted its first mandatory requirements for GHG emissions from oceangoing vessels (OGVs).
+In 2011, IMO adopted its first mandatory requirements for GHG emissions from oceangoing vessels under the Energy Efficiency Design Index (EEDI).
 In 2015, reduction targets for international shipping and international aviation were left out of the Paris Agreement.
-Subsequently, the International Civil Aviation Organization (ICAO), the IMO's sister agency governing aircraft, adopted a global climate agreement aimed at carbon-neutral growth from 2020.
+Subsequently, the International Civil Aviation Organization, the IMO's sister agency governing aircraft, adopted a global climate agreement aimed at carbon-neutral growth from 2020.
 This left international shipping as the only major sector not covered under a global GHG agreement.